 - Promotion and protection of the rights and interests of people who have a disability and their families

-Belinda Deenik offers facilitation to people, families and organizations, designed to assist them in discovering their strengths and key contributions while unearthing a path forward.
+Belinda Deenik offers coaching, training and facilitation to people, families and organizations, designed to assist them in discovering their strengths and key contributions while unearthing a path forward.

 She is grounded in the principles of: